oddbird/oddleventy/content/talks/dynamic-css.md

       Well that was awesome!!!
       “If you think CSS is a dumb language, you’re a dumb language – CSS IS AWESOME!”
-      @MiriSuzanne thank you so much for the amazing talk!
+      @TerribleMia thank you so much for the amazing talk!
     name: Nour Saud
     title: Software Engineer
     face: nour-saud.jpg